ArthurGareginyan/best-preloader/README.md

 * Have default animated GIF preloader image
 * Option to enable/disable preloader
 * Option to display preloader in full website or in Home page only
+* Option to set the delay before the preloader will uppear
 * Ready for translation (.pot file included)
 * Russian translation